-is an educational process that fosters students’ knowledge of self, academic success, personal development and the changing nature of careers.
-It begins by providing students with information resources, verifies their understanding through questioning, encourages them to apply what they are learning and challenges them to employ increasing sophisticated skills of analyzing, synthesizing and evaluating in their quest for lifelong learning.
+is an educational process that fosters students’ academic success, personal development, and knowledge of the career development process.
+It begins by providing students with informational resources, verifies their understanding through questioning, encourages them to apply what they are learning, and challenges them to employ increasing sophisticated skills of analyzing, synthesizing and evaluating in their quest for lifelong learning.
 Career Advising is part of the dynamic Student Services offerings that assist students with registration, admissions, financial aid, academic advising, and more.
-These services reinforces Mat-Su College’s mission to:
+These services reinforce Career Development Program’s mission to:

 Alaska Career Information System (AKCIS)